 Roasted Vegetable Quinoa Meal Prep Bowls

-- 1 medium-size head cauliflower, chopped into florets
+- 1 medium-size head cauliflower, chopped into bite-size florets

 - 2 teaspoons pure maple syrup

-In a large bowl, combine the cauliflower with 1 tablespoon high heat oil and sprinkle with turmeric.
-Use your hands to toss until evenly coated then transfer to the lined baking sheet.
+- In a large bowl, combine the cauliflower with 1 tablespoon high heat oil.
+Sprinkle with turmeric then use your hands to toss until evenly coated.
+Transfer to the lined baking sheet.

-In the same bowl, combine the sweet potato with 1 tablespoon oil, chili powder and cumin.
-Toss until evenly coated then arrange on the baking sheet.
+- In the same bowl, combine the diced sweet potato with 1 tablespoon oil, chili powder and cumin.
+Toss until evenly until coated then arrange on the baking sheet.

-In the same bowl, add the brussels sprouts and toss until coated with oil.
-Add more oil, if needed.
+- In the same bowl (again), add the halved brussels sprouts and toss until coated with oil.
+Add more tablespoon of oil, if needed.
 Transfer to the baking sheet.
 Arrange all of the vegetables so that there is as much space as possible between.
-Roast in the oven for about 25 minutes, until tender.
+You may want to use two baking sheets.
+Roast in the oven for about 20-25 minutes, stirring halfway through, until tender.
+Remove from the oven and allow to cool completely.

-In a measuring cup or small bowl, combine the tahini with juice of 1-2 lemons (I like a stronger lemon flavor so I use 2) and 2 teaspoons pure maple syrup.
-Add a few tablespoons of water at a time to thin, as desired.
+- In a measuring cup or small bowl, combine the tahini with 2 tablespoons lemon juice (Add more as preferred.
+I like a stronger lemon flavor so I use 4T) and 2 teaspoons pure maple syrup.
+Add a few tablespoons of water at a time to thin to a pourable consistency.
 Add salt to taste.

 I’m getting better about planning and prepping but I just don’t package up the meals in containers…haha I totally need to start!
 These bowls are pretty to look at and look equally delicious.
 I’m loving the sound of that tahini sauce — I’m buying some containers and making these!!